What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Key Physical Questions

-Here, $M_{\rm pl}=M_p/\sqrt{8\pi}=2.43\times 10^18$ GeV is the reduced Planck mass, and $M_p=10^{19}$ Gev is the actual Planck mass.
+For clarity, in the general discussion of this section we denote the inflaton by $\phi$, while in the numerical analysis we reserve $\varphi$ for the canonically normalized Einstein frame field.
 The first term describes the modification of the Einstein-Hilbert term after the inclusion of non-minimal coupling through the parameter $\xi$ and function $f(\phi)$.
 The second and third terms describe the canonical kinetic term (where we define, $(\partial\phi)^2=g^{\mu\nu}\partial_{\mu}\phi\partial_{\nu}\phi$) and the effective potential of the inflation in the Jordan frame \footnote{One can further consider the more generalized version of our proposed model for further analysis by incorporating both non-minimal coupling with the Einstein-Hilbert term and non-canonical contribution in the inflaton sector in the Jordan frame, which is described by,

 where $X=-1/2(\partial\phi)^2$ represents the kinetic term.
 Here $P(X,\phi)$ is a general functional form that can incorporate some other classes of inflationary models, such as DBI, Tachyon, and GTachyon models, studied previously without incorporating the non-minimal coupling parameter $\xi$ (i.e., for these models other studies have been done with $\xi=0$.).
 These studies introduce an effective sound speed, $c_s$ which is an additional parameter.
 See refs. \cite{Choudhury:2015hvr,Choudhury:2017glj} for more details on this issue.
 Here with $\xi=0$ and canonical model where $P(X,\phi)=X-V(\phi)$ one can get back the known result $c_s=1$.
 It is further expected that the inclusion of non-minimal coupling will further modify and complicate the expression for the effective sound speed $c_s$.
 After the conversion of the action in the Einstein frame, it is further expected that the functional $P(X,\phi)$ will be modified as $P(X,\phi)/\left(1+\xi f(\phi)\right)^2$ and the Einstein-Hilbert term will be free from the non-minimal coupling.
 However, to make our analysis simpler, we have not considered this particular possibility in this paper, which we may address in due course.} \footnote{Apart from the proposed model in this paper, one can further consider the possibility of having a physical scenario where the non-minimal coupling is introduced in front of the Gauss-Bonnet higher derivative terms (which is commonly known as Gauss-Bonnet inflation) in the Jordan frame, which is described by,